QuanHaHQuan/QuanHaHQuan.github.io/index.md

 ### 01.AI, Multimodal Algorithm (Intern)
 - Digtial Human Matting (Digtial human group, 2024.11-2025.02)
 - a) Project Implementation - **Digital Human Video Matting**:
-  - Built an internal real-world dataset and reproduced mainstream algorithms in the industry (MaGGIe/RVM/RMBG/BiRefNet, etc.), selecting solutions based on usage scenarios.
+- Built an internal real-world dataset and reproduced mainstream algorithms (MaGGIe/RVM/RMBG/BiRefNet, etc.), selecting solutions based on usage scenarios.
 Identified limitations in current algorithms, such as their inability to consider video temporal constraints or handle complex backgrounds.
-  - To address these challenges, introduced efficient fine-grained segmentation with temporal information through Textual Guided Video Segmentation, further optimizing the prediction results of the RMBG model.
+- To address these challenges, introduced efficient fine-grained segmentation with temporal information through Textual Guided Video Segmentation, further optimizing the prediction results of RMBG model.
-  - The solution is capable of handling complex backgrounds in practical applications and effectively avoids abrupt changes between frames.
-The outcomes have been encapsulated and applied to real-world development scenarios
+- **This optimization corrected more than 95% of the errors in previously identified Bad Cases for the RMBG model, improved the overall prediction quality by approximately 10% on an internally constructed real-world dataset**, significantly enhancing the model’s robustness for practical applications.

 ### DENSO (China),Deep Learning Algorithm (Intern)
-- Passenger Status Detection (Algorithm Study Group, 2024.08-2024.11)
+- Passenger Status Detection (Algorithm study group, 2024.08-2024.11)
 - a) Research and Development:
   - Conducted research and reproduction of mainstream algorithms (HintAD/VAD/UniAD/Motion Transformer, etc.), with evaluations of usage scenarios and business applicability
 - b) Project Implementation - **Intelligent Cabin Detection**: